This review contains spoilers

 I saw The Nightingale as part of the Seattle Film Festival around three weeks ago, meant to write a blog post about it and realized I needed much more time to process what I had seen.
 I can say one thing for certain: It’s the most violent film I’ve ever experienced in a theater.
 Sure, movies like The Human Centipede 2, Evil Dead, and other horror exploitation flicks may technically feature more on screen blood, but those films, while nasty and disturbing in their own right, are more digestible because of their desire to go over-the-top; to not only cross the line, but obliterate it with a sort of tongue-in-cheek nastiness that lets you know you’re in on the joke.
 The Nightingale’s violence is real and heavy.
 There’s not an ounce of irony or slickness or humor to dilute the brutality of what you’re seeing.
 Despite my overall negative feelings toward her film, I respect director Jennifer Kent’s desire to tell this story with grim honesty, and to show the violence for what it truly is – painful, scarring, and ugly.

 The film critic in me loves to assign a grade to the film’s I’m reviewing, but sometimes a movie transcends easy labels.
-I’m choosing to give The Nightingale a “C” grade, which I will attempt to justify in this post, but the truth is, the film is neither “good” nor “bad” or any kind of similarly easy, simple identification.
+I’m choosing to give The Nightingale one-and-a-half stars, which I will attempt to justify in this post, but the truth is, the film is neither “good” nor “bad” or any kind of similarly easy, simple identification.
 Kent has said, in defense of her film, which has inspired walkouts and outrage at festival screenings, that she wanted to make people feel something.
 In that sense, she has succeeded.
 The movie made me feel angry, frightened, numb, bored, sickened, depressed, and nauseous throughout the course of its overlong runtime.
 My problem with the film is that it never made me feel enlightened or hopeful.
 In an interview with Vulture, Kent said, “I can understand people not wanting to see things if they’ve had bad events happen in their lives and it’s triggering.
 I completely understand that, and I would protect people’s right to make that decision.
 But this to me really indicates a massive problem, because there are people who don’t want to accept that this happens and it’s a terrible thing.”

 I get where Kent is coming from, and I respect her desire to tell a difficult story that confronts the reality of violence and the horrors of our past.
 Great films have been made that are extremely difficult to sit through.
 And I do believe that The Nightingale is not violent for the sake of being violent.
 It’s a movie about how violence shapes our lives.
 Yet, at the end of the day, there is very little to cling onto that isn’t brutality, grimness, and nihilism.
 If Kent’s point is that the violence of our history must be confronted in order to understand the violence of our present, that’s at least a point, but it’s a point that’s been made countless times in countless films.